codesharedot/quantum-resistant-ledger-price/README.md

-# everipedia price
+# ruff price

-Gets the everipedia price with Python (from JSON).
+Gets the ruff price with Python (from JSON).

 https://pythonbasics.org